The Ultimate Guide

 Now it’s time to move into the build phase.
 Here at sixty:forty, we have resources and solutions to help you out at all stages of business.

 We have lots of free stuff that you can get access to when you sign up including guides, templates, and checklists.
 Membership is open to anyone in small business.
+This is for you no matter where you are in your small business journey.
 You may be thinking about going into business, have an existing business, or provide services to small businesses.

 And you can begin your membership for free.

-In case you haven’t noticed … we love small business.
+In case you haven’t noticed … we love small business and want to see small business owners succeed.

 sixty:forty is built by small business owners for small business owners.